 -

-Bikes on trains within the Netherlands: Once in the Netherlands, bikes can be taken on all trains except in peak hours (06:30-09:00 & 16:30-18:00 Monday-Friday, no restriction on national holidays or in July & August).
-You need to buy a one-day bike ticket for around €6.
+Once in the Netherlands, bikes can be taken on all trains except in peak hours (06:30-09:00 & 16:00-18:30 Monday-Friday, no restriction on national holidays or in July & August).
+You need to buy a one-day bike ticket for around €7.50.
+The peak hours bike ban does not apply to you if you're taking your bike on a domestic Dutch train in connection with taking it on an international train.
+For information on taking bikes on trains in the Netherlands, see www.ns.nl.

-Taking bikes by train from the UK to Luxembourg...
+Taking bikes from the UK to Luxembourg

 -